awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 You can add a policy to the S3 bucket that contains your Data Wrangler resources using an Amazon S3 bucket policy\.
 Resources that Data Wrangler uploads to your default SageMaker S3 bucket in the AWS Region you are using Studio in include the following:
 + Queried Amazon Redshift results\.
 These are stored under the *redshift/* prefix\.
 + Queried Athena results\.
 These are stored under the *athena/* prefix\.
-+ The \.flow files uploaded to Amazon S3 when you execute an exported Jupyter Notebook Data Wrangler produces\.
++ The \.flow files uploaded to Amazon S3 when you run an exported Jupyter Notebook Data Wrangler produces\.
 These are stored under the *data\_wrangler\_flows/* prefix\.

 Use the following procedure to create an S3 bucket policy that you can add to restrict IAM role access to that bucket\.
 To learn how to add a policy to an S3 bucket, see [How do I add an S3 Bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)\.